Issue Date: April 9, 2009

 City: Chicago, IL

-Disillusioned by America, Wright moved to France in 1947 and died in Paris in 1960.
-Interest in his work was renewed in the mid-1960s with the emergence of the Black Consciousness Movement in South Africa.
+Interest in Wright’s work was renewed in the mid-1960s with the emergence of the Black Consciousness Movement in South Africa.
 By the 1980s, many of Wright’s novels became required reading in American colleges and universities.